mozilla/sccache/README.md

 If you're using authentication, set `SCCACHE_GCS_KEY_PATH` to the location of your JSON service account credentials.
 By default, SCCACHE on GCS will be read-only.
 To change this, set `SCCACHE_GCS_RW_MODE` to either `READ_ONLY` or `READ_WRITE`.

+To use Azure Blob Storage, you'll need your Azure connection string and an _existing_ Blob Storage container name.
+Set the `SCCACHE_AZURE_CONNECTION_STRING` environment variable to your connection string, and `SCCACHE_AZURE_BLOB_CONTAINER` to the name of the container to use.
+Note that sccache will not create the container for you - you'll need to do that yourself.

 *Important:* The environment variables are only taken into account when the server starts, so only on the first run.

 ---